mdmarufsarker/es6-setup/README.md

 # Start generate es5 code (watch mood)

+    npm run build-js

+# Create a new tab and Start generate css code (watch mood)

-    npm run build
+    npm run build-scss

 # Note that-

-    you have to write your codes on the src direcotory and you are going to see you compiled js codes in the build directory
+    you have to write your codes on the src direcotory and you are going to see you compiled js/scss codes in the build directory

 If you don't like this setup then follow old-es6-setup directory and if you like this setup then delete the old-es6-setup directory

 - Subscribe [Stack Learner](https://www.youtube.com/c/StackLearner) YouTube Channel
 - You can follow me on [YouTube](https://www.youtube.com/c/MdMarufSarkerOfficial) for problem solving videos

 - If you face any problem then create a issue with proper information